 - In education for concentration and exam preparation

-- It is also used by medical practitioners to compliment treatments for depression and anxiety
+- It is also used by medical practitioners to complement treatments for depression and anxiety

 So how does it work?

 Florence Parot is the founder of The Sophrology Academy and author of the book The Sophrology Method.
-She’s also an expert in stress and sleep management, burnout and performance.
+She’s also an expert in stress and sleeps management, burnout, and performance.
 In her book, Parot explains that sophrology is about having a non-judgemental attitude.
 You have to look at things as “neutrally” as possible, without using your previous knowledge or experience.
-“We want to see the world with a child’s mind, as if for the first time, listening to how we feel with no judgement or expectations.”
+“We want to see the world with a child’s mind as if for the first time, listening to how we feel with no judgment or expectations.”

 It’s about learning to see things as much as possible, as they really are, accepting the surrounding reality.
 Accepting other people as they are, without ready-made assumptions.